How leading retailers forecast demand at store-SKU Level

 | Local events | Concerts, festivals, and sporting events can significantly increase demand for specific products in nearby stores. |

-Leading retailers combine these signals to generate dynamic demand forecasts for each store-SKU combination.
+These signals are typically combined to generate dynamic demand forecasts for each store-SKU combination.

 Behind the scenes, modern forecasting systems operate as continuous decision engines.
 Instead of generating forecasts periodically, they update predictions continuously as new data becomes available.